-All drivers look ahead; but many don't look far enough ahead.
+All drivers look ahead; but many do not look far enough ahead.

-Importance of Looking Far Enough Ahead.
+Importance of Looking far Enough Ahead.
 Because stopping or changing lanes can take a lot of distance, knowing what the traffic is doing on all sides of you is very important.
-You need to look well ahead to make sure you have room to make these moves safely.
+You need to look well ahead to make sure you have room to

-How Far Ahead to Look.
+How far Ahead to Look.
 Most good drivers look at least 12 to 15 seconds ahead.
 That means looking ahead the distance you will travel in 12 to 15 seconds.
 At lower speeds, that's about one block.
 At highway speeds it's about a quarter of a mile.
 If you're not looking that far ahead, you may have to stop too quickly or make quick lane changes.
-Looking 12 to 15 seconds ahead doesn't mean not paying attention to things that are closer.
+Looking 12 to 15 seconds ahead does not mean not paying attention to things that are closer.
 Good drivers shift their attention back and forth, near and far.
 Figure 2.6 illustrates how far to look ahead.